 What are the common types of boards and board roles?

-In any organization, whether it’s a for-profit company or a commercial organization, having a board of directors play a significant role in effective governance and decision-making.
-Several common types of boards exist, each with its specific purpose and responsibilities.
-Within these boards, there are some specific board roles that are vital to ensuring that the group work effectively and ethically to meet its responsibilities.
+In any organization, whether it is a not-for-profit organization, family business, or commercial company, having a board of directors plays a significant role in effective governance and sound decision-making.
+There are several common types of boards that exist, each with its specific purpose and responsibilities.
+Within these boards, specific roles are vital to ensuring the group works effectively and ethically to meet its responsibilities.

-Understanding the different types of boards and board roles is crucial for individuals considering joining a board and determining what board role is right for them.
+Understanding the different types of boards and board roles is crucial when considering serving as a board director.
+It also helps in identifying what boards and roles are right for them.

 Common Types of Boards

-There are numerous types of boards that organizations engage in, and this will be determined by the organization’s size, type, structure, industry, purpose, statutory requirements, and regulatory requirements.
-Some organizations will have more than one type of board.
-These board types each serve a specific purpose and play different roles in shaping the organization’s strategic direction and ensuring its long-term success.
+There are various types of boards that organizations adopt.
+This will be determined by the organization’s size, type, structure, industry, purpose, statutory requirements, and regulatory requirements.
+Some organizations will require more than one type of board.
+Each board type serves a specific purpose and plays different roles in shaping the organization’s strategic direction and ensuring its long-term success.

-Let’s look at the most common ones that you will come across during your search for a board appointment.
+Let’s look at the ones that you are more likely to come across during your search for a board appointment.

 Executive or Operating Boards

-Most organizations will have an Executive or Operating Board, which is why it is one of the most common types of board.
-Executive Boards are typically made up of senior executives or department heads who are employees of the organization.
+Most organizations will have an Executive or Operating Board, making it one of the most common types of boards.
+Executive Boards are typically made up of the senior executives or department heads, who are employees of the organization.
 Usually, the executive board will not include or operate in place of the Chief Executive Officer (CEO).

-Executive Boards are responsible for running the day-to-day running of an organization, effectively managing essential yet strategic aspects of the organization’s operations.
-This allows the Board of Directors to focus on higher-level decision-making and long-term planning while entrusting the operational responsibilities to the Executive Board.
+Executive Boards are responsible for running the day-to-day operations of an organization, effectively managing its essential yet strategic aspects.
+This then allows the Board of Directors to focus on higher-level decision-making and long-term planning.

-If you are looking for a board career, you should acknowledge these board members are employees, not independent or external board members.
-Serving on these boards does provide credible board experience.
-This is something to consider when developing your executive career and a board career.
-Should you start focussing on, or aspiring to, executive roles that include a seat on an Executive Board?
+If you are looking to start your board career, you should recognize that executive board members are employees, not independent or external board members.
+Participating in these boards offers valuable board-level experience, an essential factor to consider when progressing your executive and board career.
+You might consider aiming for executive positions that offer a seat on an Executive Board to advance your aspirations.

 Corporate Boards of Directors

 Corporate Boards of Directors play a critical role in the governance and strategic decision-making of a corporation.
-The primary duty of corporate boards is to act in the best interests of the company and its shareholders.
-They are responsible for setting the overall direction and vision of the organization, as well as overseeing the executive management team and ensuring compliance with legal and ethical standards.
+The primary duty of a corporate board is to act in the best interests of the company and its shareholders.
+They are responsible for setting the overall direction and vision of the organization, overseeing the executive management team, and ensuring compliance with legal and ethical standards.

 Nonprofit Boards of Directors

-Nonprofit organizations rely on boards of directors to provide strategic oversight, governance, and guidance.
+Nonprofit organizations rely heavily on their boards of directors to provide strategic oversight, governance, and guidance.
 These boards play a vital role in ensuring the success and sustainability of the organization.
-They oversee the organization’s operations, policies, financial management and fundraising.
-The governing board also ensures legal and ethical compliance and hires and evaluates the executive director.
+They usually oversee the organization’s operations, policies, financial management, and fundraising.
+The governing board also ensures legal and ethical compliance, plus hires and evaluates the executive directors.

-Nonprofit boards still have a duty of care, meaning they must act in the best interests of the organization and its beneficiaries.
-This includes ensuring the nonprofit adheres to its mission, making informed decisions, and managing resources responsibly.
+Whilst there are no financial shareholders, Nonprofit boards still have a duty of care, meaning they must act in the best interests of the organization and its beneficiaries.
+This includes ensuring the nonprofit adheres to its mission, makes informed decisions, and manages resources responsibly.

-Nonprofit organizations likely to have a Board of Directors include educational institutions, healthcare organizations, arts and cultural organizations, and social service agencies.
-These boards usually seek individuals with diverse backgrounds and expertise who are passionate about furthering the organization’s mission.
+Nonprofit organizations most likely to have a Board of Directors include educational institutions, healthcare organizations, arts and cultural organizations, and social service agencies.
+These boards usually seek directors with diverse backgrounds and expertise who are passionate about furthering the organization’s mission.

 Advisory Boards